-At the crossway with Wapping and St. Katherine Docks, the Limehouse Basin (formerly the Regents Canal dock) is a huge surprise, and not only for those visiting London for the first time.
-A quiet and inviting lake village atmosphere, the Limehouse Basin was a place that only a few decades ago was seen as an area of workboats and dangerous slums.
-Now, after a total redevelopment that started in 1983, along with the construction of the Docklands Light Railway, new housing and boats are decorating this nice passage, starting with the hidden East-End canals.
-Head to the Husk Coffee and Creative Space just in front of Limehouse DLR Station for a Colombian ground coffee in a relaxed indie atmosphere, or look for the Moo Canoes centre for kayak excursions or boat hiring.
+At the crossway with Wapping and St Katharine Docks, the Limehouse Basin (formerly the Regents Canal dock) is a huge surprise, and not only for those visiting London for the first time.
+A quiet and inviting lake-village atmosphere, the Limehouse Basin was a place that only a few decades ago was seen as an area of workboats and dangerous slums.
+Now, after a total redevelopment that started in 1983, along with the construction of the Docklands Light Railway, new housing and boats decorate this nice passage, starting with the hidden East End canals.
+Head to the Husk Coffee and Creative Space, just in front of Limehouse DLR Station, for a Colombian ground coffee in a relaxed indie atmosphere, or look for the Moo Canoes centre for kayak excursions or boat hire.

-Situated in the heart of Whitechapel, the Wilton’s Music Hall is the oldest music hall and is proud of its 300-year history.
-Built originally as individual houses, the hall has seen various alterations and reconstruction over the years.
-But thanks to John Wilton in the 1860s, the place started its story of music and art.
-Today, Wilton’s Music Hall is a stunning location where theatre, opera, dance, music, cinema, circus, and other art forms are finding their natural home.
+Situated in the heart of Whitechapel, Wilton’s is the world’s oldest surviving music hall and is proud of its 300-year history.
+Built originally as individual houses, the hall has seen various alterations and reconstruction over the years, but thanks to John Wilton in the 1860s, the place started its story of music and art.
+Today, Wilton’s Music Hall is a magnificent location where theatre, opera, dance, music, cinema, circus and other art forms are finding their natural home.
 Still reminiscent of the sights of the past, the charity currently managing the venue completed a restoration project to maintain its original charm.

-The last stop of this journey is in Bethnal Green, where the Columbia Road Flower Market offers the chance to brighten your house this winter with an impressive array of flowers.
-The street market, held every Sunday from 8am-3pm, transforms the area into a village for flowers lovers.
+Columbia Road Flower Market offers the chance to brighten your house this winter with an impressive array of flowers.
+The street market, held every Sunday from 8am to 3pm, transforms the area into a village for flower lovers.
 Aside from the independent flowers stands, there are many coffee shops, restaurants and pubs that also make this an authentic and unique market.